Chinese New Year is just around the corner!

 There are several ways of cooking dumplings.
 Steaming, pan frying and boiling.

 Today I'm sharing the dough recipe for boiled dumpling, Chinese style.
-To make dumplings for steaming or pan-fried, check out my other recipe here.
+But you can check my other recipe to make dumplings for steaming or pan-fried.
 I even made them in different flavours!

 As I mentioned just now, there are several ways to cook dumplings.
 Depending on the method of cooking your dumplings, the recipe for the dough varies.